British Indian Ocean Territory: Economy

 All economic activity is concentrated on Diego Garcia, where joint UK/US defence facilities are located.
 Construction projects and the operation of various services needed to support the military installations are carried out by military, and contract employees from Britain, Mauritius, the Philippines, and the United States.
 There are no industrial or agricultural activities on the islands.
 Until the creation of the marine sanctuary, the licensing of commercial fishing provided an annual income of about US$1 million for the territory.

+United States President Donald Trump announced a 10% tariff on the British Indian Ocean Territory on 2 April 2025.

 Services

 The Navy Morale, Welfare and Recreation (MWR) section provides several facilities on Diego Garcia, including a library, outdoor cinema, shops, and sports centres, with prices in US dollars.
 The BIOT Post Office provides outbound postal services, and postage stamps have been issued for the territory since 17 January 1968.
-As the territory was originally part of Mauritius and the Seychelles, these stamps were denominated in rupees until 1992.
-However, after that date they were issued in denominations of Pound sterling, which is the official currency of the territory.
+As the territory was originally part of Mauritius and the Seychelles, these stamps were denominated in rupees until 1992, after which were issued in denominations of pound sterling, the territory's official currency.
 Basic medical services are provided, with the option of medical evacuation where required, and the territory has no schools.

 Telecommunications

-Cable & Wireless started operating telecommunications services in 1982, under licence from the UK Government.
+Cable & Wireless started operating telecommunications services in 1982, under licence from the British government.
 In April 2013, the company was acquired by the Batelco Group, and Cable & Wireless (Diego Garcia) Ltd subsequently changed its name to Sure (Diego Garcia) Ltd; Sure International is the corporate division of the business.

 Due to its geographic location in proximity to the Equator, with unobstructed views to the horizon, Diego Garcia has access to a relatively large number of geosynchronous satellites over the Indian and eastern Atlantic Oceans, and the island is home to Diego Garcia Station (DGS), a remote tracking station making up part of the United States Space Force's Satellite Control Network (SCN); the station has two sides to provide enhanced tracking capabilities for AFSCN users.

+In spring 2022, Diego Garcia was connected to a fiber-optic submarine communications cable, as a spur to the new commercial Oman Australia Cable connecting Perth to Muscat, which ran near the island.
+The cable also has a spur to Australia's Cocos Islands which has an airfield due to support maritime patrol aircraft.
+The cable cost $300 million, with the U.S. DOD contributing about a third of the cost.